Belchy06/ThanOS/kernel/README.md

 **NOTE** This builder makes use of the docker `buildx` functionality that can be enabled with `docker buildx create --use`

-Making a **multi-arch** image and pushing to the quay.io repository:
+Making a **multi-arch** image and pushing to the repository specified in the Makefile:

 ```
 make kconfig